 How much does it cost to travel to Islamorada?

-You should plan to spend around $145 per day on your vacation in Islamorada.
-This is the average daily price based on the expenses of other visitors.
+A typical traveler spends $179 per day on a trip to Islamorada.
+This is the average daily price for a vacation in Islamorada based on the expenses of other visitors.

 Past travelers have spent, on average for one day: